 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’Matthew 7:21-23 NIV

-In this passage Jesus gave us another test.
-Do you do the will of the Father above.
+In this passage, Jesus gave us another test.
+Do they do the will of the Father above?
 Those who do will enter the Kingdom of God.
 Those who do not will be rejected and cast out.